Data provided when integrating with Kaspersky Industrial CyberSecurity for Networks

 Family, name, and version of the operating system

-Information about network interfaces (description, list of IP addresses with subnet mask, MAC address, metric number, DNS domain name, routing information, numbers of ports being listened on)
+Information about network interfaces (description, list of IP addresses with subnet mask, MAC address, metric number, DNS domain name, routing information, listening port numbers)

 Information about Kaspersky Industrial CyberSecurity for Linux Nodes: